varocketry/guitar-mastery-hub/public/lessons/lesson_023_barre_chord_progressions.md

 ### Advancement Guide

 **Ready for Lesson 24** if:
-- ✓ Can play one complete song progression at musical tempo (65+ BPM)
+- âœ“ Can play one complete song progression at musical tempo (65+ BPM)
-- ✓ Transitions are smooth (no major gaps or hesitations)
+- âœ“ Transitions are smooth (no major gaps or hesitations)
-- ✓ Understand and can apply all three techniques (slide, pivot, anticipate)
+- âœ“ Understand and can apply all three techniques (slide, pivot, anticipate)
-- ✓ Can practice with metronome successfully
+- âœ“ Can practice with metronome successfully

 **Need More Time** if:
 - Transitions still very choppy